ms/buildtogether.tech/src/methods.md

 >
 > --- <span i="Lehrer, Tom">Tom Lehrer</span>

-<cite>Tedre2008</cite> describes three traditions that have shaped how we think
-about computing: the <span i="mathematical tradition in computing">mathematical</span>, which focuses on algorithms and proofs; the
+[% b Tedre2008 %] describes three traditions that have shaped how we think about computing: the <span i="mathematical tradition in computing">mathematical</span>, which focuses on algorithms and proofs; the
 <span i="scientific tradition in computing">scientific</span>, which studies